SAP/fundamental-ngx/libs/platform/README.md

 Fundamental Library for Angular makes use of Jasmine and Karma for its unit tests.

-Run `ng test @fundamental-ngx/platform`.
+Run `ng test platform`.
 Append `--code-coverage` to generate code coverage documentation.

 For models prior to 0.11.1 use `fundamental-ngx`